 It’s the end of the school year again.
-Children have frantically deposited all of their hard work into their backpacks to bring home to share with you!
+Children have frantically deposited all of their hard work into their backpacks to bring home to share with you.
 I know you’re thinking… Again?
 What am I supposed to do with all of this stuff?
-And yet, instead you deposit a big ol’ smile on your face and exclaim, Oh!
+And yet, instead, you deposit a big ole smile on your face and exclaim, Oh!
 How wonderful!
 Look at all this artwork!
 You did such a great job!

 If you’re like me, you have some haphazard system of organizing it all.
 In our house, it often goes on the fridge for a few months, then gets thrown in a pile in the office, and when it gets too overwhelming it starts to be recycled.

 Andrea is the founder and CEO of SchoolWorx, a business that transforms your child’s crumpled, sometimes ripped or torn masterpieces into beautiful works of art again, all bound in a neat and easy to store book.

 Tiffany Austin is a mom, a wife, writer, and educator living in Calgary, AB, Canada.
 Tired of never feeling “good enough” as a new mom, she began a blog to encourage other moms to feel confident and empowered in their own decisions.
 Her blog, The Good Enuf Mommy, includes everything from helpful parenting advice to product recommendations aimed at making the lives of moms just a little bit easier.
-Show her some love on Facebook and Twitter and if you like what you see sign up for her monthly newsletter!
+Show her some love on Facebook and Twitter.
+If you like what you see sign up for her monthly newsletter!

 *This post originally appeared on The Good Enuf Mommy in February 2015